 During the year under review, one meeting of the Nomination Committee was held.
-Currently, the Nomination Committee comprises three members, the majority of whom are Independent Nonexecutive Directors.
+Currently, the Nomination Committee comprises three members, Mr. Chen Xin (an Executive Director), Mr. Qi Daqing (an Independent Non-executive Director) and Dr. Tan Henry (an Independent Non-executive Director), the majority of whom are Independent Non-executive Directors.
 The composition of the committee and the attendances at the meeting by each committee member are set out as follows: